Great-Trading-eXperience/.github/profile/README.md

 - **OrderBook**: Handles order placement and matching using RB-Tree
 - **BalanceManager**: Manages token deposits, withdrawals, and locks

+---

+## 📡 Indexer Integration

+We use Ponder for indexing, which allows the frontend to easily query key data such as candlestick charts, pool balances, and listed markets.
+Ponder is chosen due to its simple setup, customizability, and compatibility with EVM chains.
+It is also self-hostable, ensuring greater control over the infrastructure.

+---

 ## 🔄 How It Works

 1. **👨‍💻 Traders** place buy/sell orders on the decentralized order book.